Montgomery GI Bill

 Montgomery GI Bill vs Post 911 GI Bill

 One of the most significant differences between the Montgomery GI Bill and the Post 911 GI Bill is the amount you receive from the VA for school.
 For the Montgomery GI Bill, you would receive a monthly rate to use for school.
-For example, if you had completed an enlistment of at least three years and going to school full time, you would receive $1,928 a month with the 2017 rates.
+For example, if you had completed an enlistment of at least 3 years and were going to school full time, you would receive $2,210 a month with the 2022/2023 rates.
 You can check what the current Montgomery GI Bill rates are on this website.

 Both programs are for 36 months of benefits, but with the Post 9/11-GI Bill, you will be eligible for 15 years after separation instead of 10.
 The Montgomery GI Bill also does not cover books and living expenses as the Post 9/11 one does.

 In some cases, if you have used up your Montgomery GI Bill benefits, you might be able to qualify for 12 months of the Post 9/11 GI Bill benefits.
 Please contact the VA to find out for sure.

 The Montgomery GI Bill is one way to find money to go to college.
 Check and see if this program is the right one for you and your needs.

 - Post-9/11 GI Bill